Skip to content

 Texas’ law technically doesn’t restrict adults’ access to online pornography, but it does make them consider the risks of posting their personal identification and user data online.

-Many Texas lawmakers have moral objections to pornography.
-Some object for religious reasons, while others have moral reasons.
-They hope that requiring users’ government IDs will make consenting adults reconsider visiting these websites.
-Laws like House Bill 1181 try to force Texans to adhere to lawmakers’ beliefs by framing them as protections for children.
+Many Texas lawmakers have expressed moral objections to pornography.
+Some object for religious reasons, while others have ethical reasons.
+They hope that requiring users to provide their government IDs will make consenting adults reconsider visiting these websites.

 To that end, the law: